 Liver Cane Corso

-As we mentioned in an earlier section in this article, any time a breeder deliberately emphasizes less common genes, there is a risk of triggering other undesirable gene actions that may lead to temperament or health problems.
+As we mentioned in an earlier section of this article, any time a breeder deliberately emphasizes less common genes, there is a risk of triggering other undesirable gene actions that may lead to temperament or health problems.

 Isabella Cane Corso

-Steer clear of breeders who deliberately breed for the Isabella coat color or straw, since this color has a higher incidence of skin issues and alopecia (hair loss).
+Steer clear of breeders who deliberately breed for the Isabella coat color or straw since this color has a higher incidence of skin issues and alopecia (hair loss).

-Sometimes very light Isabella Cane Corso dogs are mistaken for white because they have pinkish skin, noses and eyelids.
+Sometimes very light Isabella Cane Corso dogs are mistaken for white because they have pinkish skin, noses, and eyelids.
 However, their eyes are usually blue or green rather than pink.

 Steer clear of any Cane Corso breeder that advertises white Cane Corsos.

-Fomentino Cane Corso
+Formentino Cane Corso

-Fomentino essentially translates to mean a blue/fawn coat color.
+Formentino essentially translates to mean a blue/fawn coat color.

 Other breeders believe that the very light cream or wheat/straw Fomentino coat color arises because of an earlier crossbreeding in the Cane Corso’s breed lineage.